 \section{Abstract}

 Time-periodic driving facilitates a wealth of novel quantum states and quantum engineering.
 The interplay of Floquet states and strong interactions is particularly intriguing, which we study using time-periodic fields in a one-dimensional quantum gas, modeled by a Luttinger liquid with periodically changing interactions.
 By developing a time-periodic operator algebra, we are able to solve and analyze the complete set of non-equilibrium steady states in terms of a Floquet-Bogoliubov ansatz and known analytic functions.
-Complex valued Floquet eigenenergies occur when multiples of driving frequency approximately match twice the dispersion energy, which correspond to resonant states.
-In experimental systems of Lieb-Liniger bosons we predict that a change from powerlaw correlations to dominant collective density wave excitations at the corresponding wave numbers will be observed as the frequency is lowered below a characteristic cut-off.
+Complex valued Floquet eigenenergies occur when integer multiples of the driving frequency approximately match twice the dispersion energy, which correspond to resonant states.
+In experimental systems of Lieb-Liniger bosons we predict a change from powerlaw correlations to dominant collective density wave excitations at the corresponding wave numbers as the frequency is lowered below a characteristic cutoff.

 {\it Introduction.} Controlled time-periodic driving of quantum systems has recently pushed the development of fascinating quantum phenomena such as topological phases \cite{topo1,topo2}, many body localization \cite{mbl}, cavity opto\-mechanics \cite{Baumann_2010, Mottl_2012, Landig_2015, Klinder_2015, Landig_2016, Deng_2014, Brennecke_2008, Kulkarni_2013, Piazza_2015}, Floquet time crystals \cite{timextal1,timextal2}, artificial gauge fields \cite{Lin_2009,Aidelsburger_2011, Lin_2011, Struck_2013, Hauke_2012, Struck_2012}, transmission resonances \cite{thuberg2016,Reyes_2017,thuberg2017}, dynamic localization \cite{DinLoc1,DinLoc2,DinLoc3,DinLoc4,DinLoc5,DinLoc6}, pairing \cite{Rapp_2012,wang2020}, driven Bose-Einstein condensates \cite{Bretin_2004, Schweikhard_2004, Ramos_2008, Pollack_2010, Wang_2014,Greschner_2014,Meinert_2016,Arimondo_2012}, and anyons \cite{Keilmann_2011, Greschner_2015, Tang_2015, Str_ter_2016, Lange_2016}.
 However, when complications from strong correlations and non-equilibrium physics become intertwined, understanding the dynamics becomes very difficult.
 Theoretical progress has been made in the high frequency limit \cite{Eckardt2005,Eckardt,Eckardt_2017}, which is useful for Floquet engineering.
 On the other hand, it is extremely rare to obtain full solutions of time-periodically driven many-body systems, which could give much needed insight in Floquet-induced strong correlations near resonances.